JiyoungLee90/Predictive-Policing/README.md

 - Removed columns that were not relevant or providing duplicate information (e.g. 'Reported by', 'LSOA code')

-- Aggregated crime records by grouping crime records by Date, LSOA and type of crime and counting the number of occurrences per group which created a new column 'Total'
+- Aggregated crime records by grouping crime records by date, LSOA and type of crime and counting the number of occurrences per group which created a new column 'Total'

 - Added rows of groups of crime records that are possible but not observed and indicated there was no occurrence by 'Total' = 0